 Psychological safety vs psychosocial risk: what's the difference?

 These two terms are often used interchangeably, but they mean different things.
-Confusing them can lead to real gaps in how you manage workplace wellbeing.
+Confusing them can lead to real gaps in how you manage and respond to workplace harm.

 Psychological safety